 If there’s one thing to be said about this golden age of TV, is that most of us watch a lot more TV than we used to.
-Whether you binge watch on your computer, your smartphone, or – how quaint – on your actual telly, there’s one health issue you might be concerned about – Blue Light.
+Whether you binge watch on your computer, your smartphone, or – how quaint – on your actual telly, or if you just work in front of a computer all day – there’s one health issue you might be concerned about – Blue Light.

-Excessive Blue Light, which comes off most of the digital screens around us, has been blamed for sleeping troubles, dry eyes, headaches, and a multitude of modern health issues.
+Excessive Blue Light, which comes off most of the digital screens around us, has been blamed for sleeping troubles, dry eyes, eye strain, headaches, and a multitude of modern health issues.
 To combat these alleged problems, many swear by Blue Light Blocking Glasses – spectacles that help block some of the blue light coming off the screen in front of you.
 Want to try it out right away?
-Start with our Editor’s Choice, the CGID CT12 Transparent Blue Light Blocking Glasses.
+Start with our Editor’s Choice, the TIJN Ultralight Blue Light Blocking Glasses.

-In this article, I’ll try to tackle the controversy of whether these anti-blue-light glasses actually work, as well as review a few pairs, and the things you need to consider before buying.
+In this article, I’ll try to tackle the controversy of whether these blue light glasses actually work, as well as review a few pairs, and the things you need to consider before buying.

 Table of Contents